 First, make the gnome hats.

-Visit this table below that tells you the measurements of these gnomes.
+Visit the table below, which tells you the measurements of these gnomes.

 Olive can hat | The olive can is the smallest can.
 So, the triangle was the smallest.
 It measured 4 inches across the bottom and the sides measured 6 ½ inches. |